 Digital technologies are shaping citizens' day-to-day lives and remodelling economic actors' business models.
-Even though digital solutions can support the decarbonisation of other sectors, the prominence of digitalisation makes it clear that the information and communication technology (ICT) sector, must also undergo its own green transition and take its part in achieving environmental targets, including net zero emissions by 2050.
-These sustainability goals were notably highlighted by the European Green Deal that foresees the objective of climate neutral digital infrastructures by 2023 and application of circular economy principles to digital devices life cycle.
-Another important environmental target to note is the need to decrease the pressure on demand for raw materials, especially metals and minerals used in the production of digital devices.
+Even though digital solutions can support the decarbonisation of other sectors, the prominence of digitalisation makes it clear that the ICT sector, must also undergo its own green transition and take its part in achieving environmental targets, including net zero emissions by 2050.
+These sustainability goals were notably highlighted by the European Green Deal5 which sets out the objective of achieving climate neutral digital infrastructures by 2030 and the application of circular economy principles to digital devices life cycle.
+Another important environmental target to note is the need to decrease the pressure on demand for raw materials, especially metals and minerals used in the production of digital devices.6

 Since 2020, BEREC has been committed to supporting the implementation of the European Green Deal's ICT-related goals.
-In this context, the empowerment of end-users through information on rights and environmental impact of digital services and devices appears as key lever for the development of environmentally sustainable digital offerings.
+In this context, the empowerment of end-users through information on their rights and the environmental impact of digital services and devices appears as a key lever for the development of environmentally sustainable digital offerings.

-As mentioned in BEREC's first report on ICT Sustainability, end-users can have difficulty to access information on environmental impact, for example data and indicators concerning the digital equipment and services they are using, nor on actionable rights or best practices in terms of using digital goods and services in an environmentally sustainable way.
-This absence of available information does not reflect the growing general interest in global environmental targets.
+As mentioned in BEREC's first report on ICT Sustainability,7 end-users can have difficulties in accessing information on environmental impact, for example data and indicators concerning the digital equipment and services they are using, or regarding actionable rights or best practices in terms of using digital goods and services in an environmentally sustainable way.
+This absence of available information is not aligned with the growing general interest in global environmental targets.
 According to Eurobarometer, in 2022, a large majority of Europeans (93%) believed that climate change is a serious problem the world is facing.
-Moreover, 73% of Europeans agreed that the cost of damage caused by climate change is much higher than the investments needed for the green transition and three-quarters (75%) of Europeans agreed that action taken to tackle climate change will foster innovation.
+Moreover, 73% of Europeans agreed that the cost of damage caused by climate change is much higher than the investments needed for the green transition8 and three-quarters (75%) of Europeans agreed that action taken to tackle climate change will foster innovation.9